What's the most successful way to craft a landing page?

-I'm about to show you how you can find 100's of the best landing pages examples - for free.
+I'm about to show 18 high converting landing pages and how you can find 100's of niche and product-specific landing pages examples - for free.

 Furthermore, you'll also discover what's working now - not what was working 3 years ago, but landing page layouts and page design that will help you craft great landing pages today.

 How To Find 100's Of Great Landing Pages

 If you're not familiar with Clickbank you need to learn how to read Clickbank metrics now.

 To find hot landing pages that are converting right now, you simply create a free Clickbank account, type in a product or choose a niche category, sort by gravity score and bam!